Sheet 02 · BlogSurveyed 2026

 • s3://<BUCKET_NAME> - Bucket name

-To host a static website on AWS S3 bucket, run the following command:
+To host a static website on an AWS S3 bucket, run the following command:

 Terminal window